hallgaeuer/azerothcore-wotlk/README.md

 * Freya will neither autoattack nor chase in the first phase
 * Threat resets at the beginning of the second phase

+#### Mimiron

+* Phase 1 and 4: Fewer proximity mines
+* Phase 3: Bomb-Bots movement speed is reduced
+* Phase 4: Rocket strike only targets one player instead of two
+* Phase 4: Repair-Spell cast time raised to 5 minutes, effectively removing the need of killing all 3 parts at the same time

 ### Icecrown Citadel

 #### Stinky / Precious